 The Regional Environmental Council will once again be coordinating Earth Day Cleanups.

-Here are the details for this year, from the REC Facebook page:
+Here are the details for this year, from the REC website:

-As longtime readers know, this will be my fourth year coordinating the God’s Acre/Swan Avenue site for Earth Day cleanups.
-The past three cleanups have helped remove at least 20 tons of garbage along Swan Avenue and in God’s Acre (and the surrounding area) and we are finally at a point where — barring one area that requires activity outside of Earth Day cleanups — we will only be cleaning up new dumping (and not years and years of dumping).
+As longtime readers know, this will be my fifth (!) year coordinating the God’s Acre/Swan Avenue site for Earth Day cleanups.
+The past four cleanups have helped remove over 30 tons of garbage along Swan Avenue and in God’s Acre (and the surrounding area).

 While I’m always looking for volunteers who are willing to help with our cleanups, I’d also like to encourage folks to consider becoming a site coordinator.
 Take a look at the location map from last year; if there’s a location you feel needs cleaning up and you don’t see it listed, there’s a good chance that we need you to take that on this year.

-Last year, I had written a short guide to beginning cleanups in your neighborhood, and I’ve listed some additional tips here and here.
+Two years ago, I wrote a short guide to beginning cleanups in your neighborhood, and I’ve listed some additional tips here and here.
 If this sounds like something you’d like to do, call or email the REC.
 If you have questions about how the process works, comment on this post or send me an email.